jpl1337/black-beard-stack/README.md

-Sure thing, Captain!
-Here's a draft for a **professional and pirate-themed README** tailored for your Black Beard Stack:

----

 # 🏴‍☠️ Black Beard Stack

 > A modular, VPN-protected, dockerized media automation stack for anyone interested in sailing the high seas!